devops-champ/app-containerization-project/_docs/docker-compose.md

       - "8000:8000"
     volumes:
       - "./docker/dynamodb:/home/dynamodblocal/data"
     working_dir: /home/dynamodblocal

 volumes:
   post:
     driver: local
 ```

 Let's understand the parameters of `docker-compose.yml` file:
-- services - under services you can define multiple containers.
-Every docker-compose file starts with services
+- `services` - Under services you can define multiple containers.
+Every docker-compose file starts with services.
-- env _file - reference the .env file of your application
+- `env _file` - Reference the .env file of your application.
-- build - reference the Dockerfile path
+- `build` - Points to the directory containing each service's Dockerfile.
-- ports - map host port with container port.
+- `ports` - Map host port with container port.
 It has {host_port}:{container_port} format
-- volumes (under `post` service level) - there are several falvours of volumes in docker.
+- `volumes` (under services level) - There are several falvours of volumes in docker.
 I will describe it in a seperate section.
--Volumes (under root level) - defines which named volumes exist in your Docker environment.
-Without it, Docker Compose wouldn’t know pgdata is a named volume
+- `volumes` (under root level) - Defines which named volumes exist in your Docker environment.
+Without it, Docker Compose wouldn’t know pgdata is a named volume.

 ## Docker Volumes